How long will we have to move away from ODBC?

 Our legacy ODBC offering provides read-only access to the replication data store.
 A likely alternative to the use of ODBC is to leverage our public APIs such as Connect Web Services for SOAP or Connect PHP to extract data from Oracle Service Cloud.
 More information on Connect Web Services for SOAP can be found here.

-Some recommendations for migration can be found on our Connect Data Services Forum.
+Some recommendations for migration can be found on our Integrations and APIs for Service Forum.

 We understand that not all clients leveraging ODBC may have access to developers to use those APIs.
 For those clients who may not have access to developers to work with our public APIs, we would recommend working with 3rd party data integration technology partners.
 Partners with "out-of- the-box" data connectors for Oracle Service Cloud include Pervasive, CastIron (IBM), Boomi (Dell), and SnapLogic.
 More information on data integration technology from Oracle Service Cloud partners can be found here.